-To sum up, the literature seems to agree that in synergy with a significant investment in training, what is crucial is that the design of robots and the related organizational practices.
+To sum up, the different contributions in the contemporary literature outline that together with investments in training, the design of robots and the related organizational practices are crucial to enable the diffusion of robotic technologies in health and social care.
 The latter should be carefully designed in line with the needs of care workers.
 This strategy seems promising in changing the attitudes and perceptions of care workers.
+These instruments could consequently be considered as useful for workers themselves, and not as a threat for their professional prerogatives.